 It’s easy to add new sleeping spots because cats seem to have an innate need to sit on anything that is just put down, so just placing a cat bed or a small blanket on an end table or shelf may be enough to attract the cat to the new spot.
-A little catnip may help with some cats or a treat or two placed on the new bed.
+A little catnip may help with some cats, or a treat or two placed on the new bed.

-Agile cats often find a way to get up onto the tops of cabinets and roam around, and some feline gymnasts have fun walking on bannisters.
+Agile cats often find ways to get up onto the tops of cabinets and roam around, and some feline gymnasts have fun walking on banisters.
 Cat people who want to go the extra mile to indulge this habit can install additional high-level walkways around the perimeter of a room, or even across it, by using shelving or beams.
 While many of us will not go to such lengths, just clearing off a shelf or the tops of cabinets so that the cats can use those spaces for travel can be fun.

-4. Cat doors
+4. Cat Doors

-Finally, it’s always fun to have the kitties help when making the changes, just keep an eye on them for safety.
-Of course, cats are creative so if you don’t make any home additions yourself, it is quite likely that your little helper will do so for you!
+Finally, it’s always fun to have the kitties help when making the changes; just keep an eye on them for safety.
+Of course, cats are creative, so if you don’t make any home additions yourself, it is quite likely that your little helper will do so for you!